metatensor/metatrain/docs/src/faq.rst

 **A:** There are several reasons why training can be slow.
 If possible, try to reduce the dataset size or increase the batch size.
-You can also try to run on a GPU, which significantly increases performance times.
+If available you can also try to run on a GPU, which significantly increases performance times.

 **Q: My training is not converging, what can I do?**